 A local favorite band, Nosotros, helps the crowd get their salsa dancing on

-Santa Fe Summer Scene 2025: Free Music, Movies, and Outdoor Fun in the City Different đŸŒ„đŸŽ¶
+Santa Fe Summer Scene 2026: Free Music, Movies, and Outdoor Fun in the City Different

-From late May through August, the Santa Fe Summer Scene takes over the city with more than 50 free concerts and outdoor films—no ticket, wristband, or secret handshake required.
-Just show up (or better yet, reserve ahead to be safe), find your spot, and let the good vibes do the rest.
+From late May through early September, the Santa Fe Summer Scene takes over the city with more than 50 free concerts, outdoor movies, and community events.
+No ticket, wristband, or secret handshake required.
+Just show up, though it can be helpful to reserve ahead for some events just in case, and find a place to unfold your chair before the sun goes down.

 I’ve been to plenty of these events over the years, and I’ve yet to walk away thinking, “Well, that was a mistake.”
-One night you’re dancing to Latin funk under the Plaza’s historic cottonwoods; the next, you’re watching E.T. phone home—tamale in one hand, craft beer in the other.
+One night you’re salsa dancing under the Plaza’s historic cottonwoods.
+The next, you’re watching a classic movie under the stars.
 It’s part concert, part community hangout, part “Why doesn’t every town do this?”

-Santa Fe Summer Scene 2025 kicks off this week—here’s what you need to know.
+Santa Fe Summer Scene 2026 kicks off next week, so here’s what you need to know.

-Once known as Santa Fe Bandstand or Dancing on the Plaza, this beloved series has grown into New Mexico’s largest free outdoor entertainment series, thanks to Lensic 360, the City of Santa Fe, and Tourism Santa Fe.
+Once known as Santa Fe Bandstand or Dancing on the Plaza, this longtime community tradition has gradually grown into New Mexico’s largest free outdoor entertainment series, thanks to Lensic 360, the City of Santa Fe, and Tourism Santa Fe.

 Santa Fe Summer Scene concert at the Plaza—live music, lawn chairs, and at least one cooler pretending it’s not carrying wine.